Skip to main content

 This does not affect the protocol:

-"s"tag contains the unforgeable Kind 35522 Attestation signed by the IA.
-Clients must cross-reference the user'scontentclaims against the IA's verified payload.
+2. Verification catches spoofing: The "e" tag references the unforgeable Kind 35522 attestation signed by the IA.
+Clients must cross-reference the content claims against the IA's verified payload fetched from the relay.
 If they do not match, the client UI should flag the connection as spoofed.